Quantum loop groups for symmetric Cartan matrices: -theoretic Hall algebras

 for all $i \neq j$, all $a,b$ and all $c \in \{1,\dots,-d_{ij}-1\}$.
 This implies that

 for some $R \in \CV^+$.
 If we further want $R \in \CS^+$ (which is equivalent to $r \in \CS^{+,\text{geom}}$) then we would need $R$ to satisfy conditions \eqref{eqn:wheel strong} for any zig-zag.
 Because of the linear factors involved in formula \eqref{eqn:big factor}, this is precisely equivalent to \eqref{eqn:prop}.
+The ``only if" statement is also established by the above argument.

 \end{proof}

 Our main technical step in establishing Theorem \ref{thm:k-ha} is the following.

 \begin{proposition} The image of $\iota$ (resp. $\iota_{\emph{loc}}$) lies in $\CS^{+,\emph{geom}}_{\emph{int}}$ (resp. $\CS^{+,\emph{geom}}$).